Qolore7/moonshadow/GAMEPLAY.md

 - [Acolyte](https://www.nexusmods.com/skyrimspecialedition/mods/75269) - Shrines and amulets allow the player to accept a divine covenant with a god.
 At low devotion, the covenant is costly to the player, providing an obstacle to work through as proof of your faith.
 At high devotion, the covenant is extremely beneficial with five powerful gifts for each divine.

 - [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) - Adds a large number of localized radiant quests found at Missive Boards in towns and cities.
 Very useful for low-level characters getting started.

-- [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/80705) - ALlows blacksmiths and mages all over Skyrim will be able to craft, temper and enchant your equipment.

 - [Simple Degredation](https://www.nexusmods.com/skyrimspecialedition/mods/74790) - Adds a simple weapon condition system based on the vanilla tempering system.
 Tempered items will slowly degrade back to the untempered state over time.
 Items will never break, only degrade back to their base version.